Federal Incorporation vs Provincial in Canada

 That may be because of the downside to federal incorporation; it takes extra work and money.

-3) Federal incorporation may cost more.
-While the current filing fee for federal incorporation (filing Articles of Incorporation) is $200 if filed online through Corporations Canada's online Filing Centre ($250 if filed through other means), and the cost of a NUANS Name Search Report is approximately $75 per search, there may be additional fees resulting from the need to register your corporation extra-provincially and extra costs incurred because of the additional annual paperwork required.
+- Federal incorporation may cost more.
+While the current filing fee for federal incorporation (filing Articles of Incorporation) is $200 if filed online through Corporations Canada's Online Filing Centre, and the cost of a NUANS Name Search Report is approximately $75 per search, there may be additional fees resulting from the need to register your corporation extra-provincially and extra costs incurred because of the additional annual paperwork required.

 The Bottom Line

 Federal incorporation can be an excellent choice if your business needs the nation-wide business name protection that federal incorporation provides, or if your business is or will be operating internationally.
 If your business is and plans to be operating primarily within one province, provincial incorporation may be enough for you.
-Remember, you can always provincially incorporate now and then change to federal incorporation later (although there's no guarantee that you would be able to get or keep the same name for your federally incorporated company).
+Remember, you can always provincially incorporate now and then change to federal incorporation later.